ItaloVicente/OmniCCG/README.md

 ## Instructions
 To learn how to install and run **`OmniCCG-API`**, **`OmniCCG-Web`**, and **`OmniCCG-CLI`**, you can read the README.md file for each project.

-## Lincense
-This project is part of the **OmniCCG** for studying code clone genealogies.
-All rights reserved by the maintainers.